+When choosing a software solution, it’s essential to evaluate how the management capabilities fulfill your needs.
 A good compliance management software tool must have task management functionality that allows adequate monitoring of policies, projects, and other compliance activities, such as internal auditing, quality management, document management, and more.

-ZenGRC is a compliance management software with all the necessary tools to facilitate your company’s risk management and compliance processes.
+Reciprocity ZenComply is a compliance management software with all the necessary tools to facilitate your company’s risk management and compliance processes.

 Packed with various compliance frameworks from different national and international regulations, such as ISO, HIPAA, PCI DSS, and NIST (National Institute of Science and Technology), ZenComply ‘s regulatory compliance platform offers cybersecurity risk assessments, internal audit templates, document management, reporting, and more!